Finally delivering our ultimate Dublin travel guide with some of the best attractions to explore and favorite places to eat and stay.

 The Merchant House

-Located in the heart of Dublin, The Merchant House is all you need for a unforgettable stay in Dublin.
-Built in 1720, and restored in 2005, this guesthouse offers luxurious suites just a few minutes away from restaurants, pubs, and historic landmarks.
+Located in the heart of Dublin, The Merchant House is all you need for an unforgettable stay in Dublin.
+Built in 1720, and restored in 2005, this guesthouse offers luxurious suites just a few minutes away from the favorite restaurants, pubs, and historic landmarks.
 On top of free Wi-Fi, the guests are welcomed with chocolates and complimentary refreshments.

 The Spencer Hotel

-However, if you long for a classic hotel-style accommodation, our Dublin travel guide got you covered.
+Yet if you long for a classic hotel-style accommodation, our Dublin travel guide got you covered.
 The Spencer Hotel is here at your service.
-Settled about 20 minutes form the Temple Bar, it offers luxurious rooms with coffee and tea making facilities.
-Furthermore, the guests can recover form jet lag at Spencer Health Club that includes a fitness center, indoor swimming pool, sauna, and Jacuzzi.
+Settled about 20 minutes away from Temple Bar, it offers luxurious rooms with coffee and tea making facilities.
+Furthermore, the guests can recover from jet lag at Spencer Health Club that includes a fitness center, indoor swimming pool, sauna, and Jacuzzi.

 Best Places to Eat and Drink in Dublin